Expected Value, Closing Line and Variance

 Variance means you will experience both downswings and amazing profits when value betting.
 Here we explain variance and the importance of thinking long-term.

-Expected Value (or EV) is a measure of what you can expect to win or lose per bet placed in the long run.
+Expected Value (EV) is a measure of what you can expect to win or lose per bet placed in the long run.
 Expected value shows no variance because it’s showing the average over time.

-Variance measures the difference from the expected value.
+Variance measures the difference between your profit and the CLV.
 (How far a set of numbers are spread out from their average value.)

-Real value is your actual result (profit), which depends on the outcome of the matches.
+Profit, ROI and Yield measures your actual results, which depends on the outcome of the matches.
 Read more about the difference between ROI and Yield.

 Coin toss example